data-umbrella/data-umbrella.github.io/_posts/2023-02-06-tiffany-career-coach.md

 2. __When do you discuss pricing?
 OR how much should people budget for coaching?__

-    When it comes to pricing I am finding some prefer to hear about it upfront but they are also looking for a one-and-done transaction.
+    When it comes to pricing, I am finding some prefer to hear about it upfront but they are also looking for a one-and-done transaction.
 For those who are looking to have more of an impact in their work, are processing career trauma, or need to peel back a lot of layers to find clarity, it is better to have a couple of conversations before talking price to be sure you are truly investing in something you need.

 ## Bio
 EMPOWERING PURPOSE-DRIVEN PROFESSIONALS TO CREATE CAREER SATISFACTION.